chipweinberger/flutter_blue_plus/README.md

 ### adapterState is called multiple times

-You are forgetting to cancel the original `stream.listen` resulting in multiple listeners.
+You are forgetting to cancel the original `FlutterBluePlus.adapterState.listen` resulting in multiple listeners.

 ```dart
 // tip: using ??= makes it easy to only make new listener when currently null